performant23/ML.cpp/README.md

-# Machine Learning Algorithm Runtime Comparison
+# ML Algorithms Runtime Comparison

 This project aims to implement common algorithms like SVD, MDS, PCA, and NMF in C++ using the library 'Eigen'.